Cyclus Server (cyclus.server)

 You may launch the cyclus server by running:

-$ python -m cyclus.server input.xml
+$ python3 -m cyclus.server input.xml

 Most of the arguments are relatively self-explanatory.
 However, the CLI here also allows you to load initial and repeating actions.
 The syntax for this is an event name followed by parameter tokens (which must contain an equals sign):

-$ python -m cyclus.server input.xml --repeating-actions sleep n=1
+$ python3 -m cyclus.server input.xml --repeating-actions sleep n=1

 You may load many actions by repeating the name-params pattern: